 Housing First is not "housing only."
-Housing First is a whole-systems model for addressing homelessness that prioritizes access to permanent, stable housing with services when needed.
-Housing First recognizes that stable housing is a prerequisite for effective psychiatric and substance abuse treatment. for stable employment, and for improving quality of life.
+To be effective, both housing and supportive services that meet the needs and choices of the people being served must be available.
+Housing First recognizes that stable housing is a prerequisite for effective psychiatric and substance abuse treatment, for stable employment, and for improving quality of life.
 Once stably housed, individuals are better able to take advantage of wrap-around services that help support stability, employment, and recovery - goals that are difficult to attain without stable housing.
+Housing First uses a trauma-informed approach to meet people where they are, without imposing preconditions or requirements.
+The approach involves continuously engaging individuals and responding to what they say they need.

 Housing First is a flexible model that can be adapted to address the unique needs in local communities and tailored to the challenges facing individuals.
 Rapid re-housing (RRH) and permanent supportive housing (PSH) can both utilize the Housing First model.
 In RRH, individuals and families experiencing homelessness receive assistance identifying, leasing, and moving into new housing quickly and are connected to supportive services if needed.
 Similarly, PSH provides longer-term housing assistance and voluntary supportive services, including health care, employment, and treatment services, to ensure people experiencing chronic homelessness can attain long-term housing stability.